E24056679-NCKU/lab3/README.md

 STL Sort Time : 0.081802 s

-Insertion Sort Time : more then 5 minutes
+Insertion Sort Time : more than 5 minutes

 --------------------------------------------------------